Minerals are vital for our health, but the body cannot make them.

 Dosage information: The recommended daily allowance for adults is 150 mcg and 200 mcg for the pregnant and breastfeeding woman.
 The therapeutic dose is 50-300 mcg.

-You don’t need iodine supplement unless you show signs of iodine deficiency.
+You don’t need an iodine supplement unless you show signs of iodine deficiency.

 Side effects: Taking over 1500 mcg a day may inhibit thyroid hormone secretion.
 In some cases can contribute to acne.